AlbCaracc/Caracciolo_et_al_2026_CumbreVieja/README.md

-This repository contains the code used to perform the clinopyroxene trace-element clustering, map visualisation, and clinopyroxene-liquid thermobarometry presented in the manuscript "Recurrent evacuation of mantle mush by mafic recharge in ocean islands revealed by clinopyroxene from La Palma" (Caracciolo et al.).
+This repository contains the code used to perform the clinopyroxene trace-element clustering, map visualisation, and clinopyroxene-liquid thermobarometry presented in the manuscript "Recurrent evacuation of mantle mush in ocean islands revealed by clinopyroxene from La Palma" (Caracciolo et al.).

 Map and single-spot trace-element data are archived on Zenodo: